Skip to content

 In addition, it is imperative to consider cost-effectiveness.
 If you prefer to buy cheap products, the bad news is that you may not be able to protect your computer against specific threats, such as ransomware.

 Try to be cost-effective.
-Your antimalware software should not be the most expensive on the market, but it must protect your files against all possible threats.
+Your antivirus software should not be the most expensive on the market, but it must protect your files against all possible threats.

 If you consider the criteria described in this article, you will always be on the safe side.